larryknaebelobsidian/kingdom/Proposition 4. The literal, grammatical interpretation of the Scriptures must (connected with the figurative, tropical, or rhetorical) be observed in order to obtain a correct understanding of this kingdom..md

 > no exegesis is to be considered isolated from other Scripture, but must be regarded in its connection with general analogy, spirit, or design of the writers.
 > p.
 57 Vol. 1 Prop.
 4 Obs.
 5 note

-> it appears to me to be this, that we take the words of Scripture as we find them; that we endeavor to ascertain their true, grammatical sense, whether in the Old or the New Testament, in the first instance, and then receive the truths whish are thereby conveyed, whether articles of faith or rules of practice, according to the plain and simple and obvious meaning of the language itself.
+> it appears to me to be this, that we take the words of Scripture as we find them; that we endeavor to ascertain their true, grammatical sense, whether in the Old or the New Testament, in the first instance, and then receive the truths which are thereby conveyed, whether articles of faith or rules of practice, according to the plain and simple and obvious meaning of the language itself.
 > - Greswel (*Parables*, vol. 3, p.
 173)
 >p.
 57 Vol. 1 Prop.
 4 Obs.
 5 note

 > As in the perusal of other books, so in reading the Bible, there is no better general rule than that *the obvious meaning* is the true.
+> - Graff, in his *Lay Sermons*, No. 1
 > p.
 57 Vol. 1 Prop.
 4 Obs.
 5 note

 ### Understanding what is written